Why TopChiller Can Be Your Reliable Chiller Manufacturer and Supplier ?

 When levels drop, the compressor works harder to compensate.

-Leaks, air, moisture, and oil can all adversely affect refrigerant.
-It’s not unheard of for refrigerant to contain ten percent oil in old model chillers, resulting in a twenty percent decrease inefficiency.
+Leaks, air, moisture, and oil can all adversely affect refrigerants.
+It’s not unheard of for refrigerant to contain ten percent oil in old model chillers, resulting in a twenty percent decrease in inefficiency.

 Water Temperature and Flow Rate

-The temperature of entering condenser water affects system efficiency, with lower temperatures improving system operations.
+The temperature of entering condenser water affects your chiller efficiency, with lower temperatures improving system operations.
 Chilled water flow rates are also an issue.

-Most chilled water system design and operation manuals recommend a flow rate of three to twelve feet per second.
+Most of the chiller’s design and operation manuals recommend a flow rate of three to twelve feet per second.